nicolashainaux/mathmaker/README.rst

 | multicol            | texlive-latex-base             |
 +---------------------+--------------------------------+

+(2) Using ``pkg``, you'll have to install ``texlive-full``; if you wish
+    to install only the relevant LaTeX packages, you'll have to browse the ports, I haven't done this yet so cannot tell you exactly which ones are necessary.

-(2) Complete list of provided sheets:
+(3) Complete list of provided sheets:

 +-----------------------+------------------+-----------------------------------------------------------------+
 | Theme                 | Subtheme         | Directive name                                                  |